LG celebrates the holiday season, sharing a slew of new products that will figure high on many a gift list come December.

 In addition to feasting on LG’s tech offerings, we admittedly sampled a delicious mulled-wine flavoured holiday cocktail that was on offer, aka “getting into the holiday spirit”.

-Our guide for the afternoon, Kathleen Munro and uber-knowledgeable LG guru Ash Molaei posing by the Christmas tree.
+Our guide for the afternoon, Kathleen Munro and uber-knowledgeable LG guru Ash Molaei full of holiday joy posing by the Christmas tree.

 LG Displays and Home Entertainment

 We began with a couple stunning top of the line 4K computer displays that would mightily compliment any desk, kitchen or gaming setup.
 We’re usually fans of dual monitor setups but these two, crystal clear, slick designs had enough real estate to keep us very happy when a single monitor made sense, and even better, these can be virtually split in two for all the productivity benefits of two screens.

 Beautiful image quality on the 32″ 4K IPS LED monitor, the LG 32UD89.